 Different meanings for the same word

 In different dialects, the same word sometimes conveys a different meaning.
-These words are often very common in nature, but they express very different and exclusive meanings in the dialects.
+These words are often very common, but they express different and exclusive meanings in the dialects.
 Whereas the word pants represent underwear in Britain, the same word represents trousers in the English language used in America.
-In the same manner, the word coke refers to Coca Cola in the American community, whereas in Britain, it represents any sort of soft drink.
+In the same manner, the word coke refers to Coca-Cola in the American community, whereas in Britain, it represents any sort of soft drink.

 Unique words which are only present in a particular dialect

-In many forms of dialects, you could trace some word that is unique and could not be traced in other languages.
+In many forms of dialects, you could trace some unique word that could not be traced in other languages.
 The concept of any object, place, or person is denoted using the term jawn by the people of Philadelphia.
 Such a word is not commonly used by English speakers all over the world.

 How to distinguish colloquialism from Jargon and Slang?

 Many people often confuse the concept of colloquialism with jargon and slang.

 Such words majorly belong to a specific subject or academic discipline, which is very hard for an unrelated person to understand.
 Jargon are specifically used by officials working in a specific industry or scholars from a particular discipline.
 The words like gallery resemble very different meanings in the academic field.
 It signifies the set of literature or books that still must be proofreading before publication.